itsmoosh/g3m3/readme_input.md

 $randomlinesofnumbers
-grid sizes in grid points, each successive grid needs to be 2X the last, not necessarily centered ut_init - time to set UT to for an initialization run (when start=.true.)
+grid sizes in grid points, each successive grid needs to be 2X the last, not necessarily centered ut_init - time to set UT to for an initialization run (when start=.true.) alf_inner1 - initial alfven speed at equator of inner boundary for this exec (sets dipole strength). alfven speed in sim units = B/sqrt() alf_inner2 - final alfven speed at equator of inner boundary  for this exec (sets dipole strength)